godot-jolt/godot-jolt/README.md

 - Manipulating a body's shape(s) after it has entered a scene tree can be costly
 - Contact impulses are estimations and won't be accurate when colliding with multiple bodies
 - `HeightMapShape3D` only supports square height maps with dimensions that are power-of-two
-- Axis-locking is implemented using joints, which means a body can technically deviate a bit from its locked axes

 Also consider this note from Jolt's [documentation][jdc]: